czue/pegasus-docs/deployment/kamal.md

 ### Deploy with GitHub Actions

-Your repository also includes a GitHub Actions workflow that can be used to deploy your app to Kamal (look for it in `.github/workflows/kamal_deploy.yml`).
+As of version 2024.8, your repository also includes a GitHub Actions workflow that can be used to deploy your app to Kamal (look for it in `.github/workflows/kamal_deploy.yml`).
+This is configured to use Docker Hub as the registry.
+If you are not using Docker Hub you will need to update the action.

 To configure the workflow you will set some secrets in your repository settings.

-In your repositories settings page, go to the "Secrets and variables -> Actions" section and add the following
+In your repositories settings page, go to the "Secrets and variables -> Actions" section and add the following secrets to the "Repository Secrets" section:
- secrets:

 - `DOCKER_REGISTRY_USERNAME`
   - Your Docker Hub username.